 Unique Identifier: VAEC AWS GovCloud High

-Enter your organization system name below

-System Name: Vista Adaptative Maintenance VAEC (VAM) [GRC Boundary Alignment] [High]
+System Name: Vista Adaptative Maintenance VAEC (VAM)

 System Acronym: VAM

-Unique Identifier: VAM
+Unique Identifier: 029-555555302

 System Description

 The VA Enterprise Cloud AWS GovCloud High (VAEC) is a General Support System that provides a secure application and hosting environment for VA applications, content, and utilities that are used to deliver content and applications to an audience made up of employees, veterans, contractors, and partners across all VA medical centers and component facilities and the Federal government, veterans and the general public.
 Content and applications are provided by Veterans Benefits Administration (VBA), Veterans Health Administration (VHA), National Cemetery Administration (NCA) and Support Offices.
 VAEC provides the following services: Content delivery, Application Hosting and Management Services.